 Looks Larger with more offset than the M5 to inspire more confidence, also has a shinier finish.
 Fluted hosel and back of long iron soles visible at address won’t be liked by all.

-Ball speeds suggest this is one of the fastest irons on the market.
+Performance Ball speeds suggest this is one of the fastest irons on the market.
 Combined with relatively low spin and high launch, carry distances were impressive.
 High clubhead stability helps maintain distance and accuracy on mishits.

 The M6 iron is built for distance.
 At 28.5°, the 7-iron is one of the strongest on the market, but that doesn’t mean you can’t hit towering iron shots.
 In fact, we found it launched and flew on a similar trajectory to M5 (7-iron loft 30°) just with slightly more ball speed and lower spin contributing to longer carries.
 This is helped by the KBS Max shaft coming in 5g lighter in stiff than the M5 stock steel offering.